On safari in Africa – tips on what to pack

 5. Think earthy colours

 Keep colours simple and classic – grey, shades of green or khaki.
 No brights, spots or stripes!
-You won’t regret it.
-Pack at least four loose tops coolest soft fabrics – and rather pack two light camisoles than additional T-shirts as you’ll need layers.
+You won’t regret it – there’s nothing worse than arriving at a lodge and looking like you didn’t get the memo – but more importantly, you’ll be safer with predators around!
+Pack at least four loose tops in the coolest soft fabrics – and rather pack two light camisoles than additional T-shirts as you’ll need layers.
 One light khaki fleece that covers a duck-down jacket is all you need (especially if your jacket isn’t a bush colour).

 6. Leave your precious jewellery at home